How to Clean Your Vagina & Vulva Safely

 One of pH-D’s most popular products on the market is Boric Acid Vaginal Suppositories.
 These suppositories are small capsules of dissolvable bovine gelatin containing the recommended 600 mg of boric acid to be inserted into the vagina as a holistic solution for vaginal odor and overall vaginal wellness.
 Use the suppositories until you are odor free.
 If you are prone to vaginal odor, you can insert 2-4 suppositories per week.
 It is safe to use boric acid suppositories on a regular basis for vaginal odor.

-Certain methods, such as using heavily scented soap to mask odors instead of neutralizing them, may alter the microbiome.
+Certain methods, such as using heavily perfumed soap to mask odors instead of neutralizing them, may alter the vaginal flora and microbiome.
 Boric acid suppositories contain one simple ingredient: boric acid, which is proven to control vaginal odor.
 Different feminine products containing boric acid have different uses, but all involve assisting in controlling vaginal odor.
 Boric Acid Moisturizing Suppositories include Vitamin E and coconut oil for the added benefit of moisture and aid in feeling comfortable.
 They are most commonly used by women going through hormonal changes such as menopause.

 Ways to maintain feminine hygiene